ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 - Marian Bantjes
 - Jessica Hische

-Your essay should be uploaded to your GitHub site / Workspace by 11:00am Friday 6th January 2017. -->
+**Your essay should be uploaded to your GitHub site / Workspace by 11:00am Friday 6th January 2017.**